puppetlabs-toy-chest/puppet-quest-guide/quests/ntp.md

 be named `ntp`.
 Keep this in mind, as trying to install multiple modules of the same name can lead to conflicts!

-{% task 1 %}
----
-- execute: puppet module install puppetlabs-ntp
-{% endtask %}
+<div class = "lvm-task-number"><p>Task 1:</p></div>

-Use the puppet module tool to install the Puppet Labs `ntp` module.
+Use the Puppet module tool to install the Puppet Labs `ntp` module.

     puppet module install puppetlabs-ntp

-This command tells the puppet module tool to fetch the module from the Puppet Forge and place it in Puppet's modulepath:
+This command tells the Puppet module tool to fetch the module from the Puppet Forge and place it in Puppet's modulepath:
 `/etc/puppetlabs/code/environments/production/modules`.